 Breiðafjörður is a massive, island-studded bay that separates the Snæfellsnes peninsula from the Westfjords region.
 The thousands of tiny skerries and rocky outcrops in the area are home to millions of seabirds.

 Boat tours of the waters around these islands sail from the harbor at Stykkishólmur, the largest town on the Snæfellsnes peninsula.
-Join one of these excursions and you could even see seals and dolphins as well as puffins if you’re lucky!
+Join one of these excursions and you may also see seals and dolphins.

 The island of Elliðaey is one of the main nesting grounds for puffins in the bay, and most boat rides stop here.
 This island, whose basalt-column cliffs rise dramatically out of the sea, was abandoned in the 1950s.
 Nowadays, the seabirds call it home.